Profiles of CRNAs

 Educator, AANA President

-Helen Lamb was born on September 28, 1899, in Butler, Mo.
-She received her nursing education at Christian Church Hospital School of Nursing, Kansas City, Mo, and her RN license in 1921.
+Helen Lamb was born on September 28, 1899, in Butler, Missouri.
+She received her nursing education at Christian Church Hospital School of Nursing, Kansas City, Missouri, and her RN license in 1921.
 She took her anesthesia training at Lakeside Hospital School of Anesthesia, Cleveland, Ohio, and was retained as a staff anesthetist after graduation.
-In 1927 she was recruited by thoracic surgeon Evarts A. Graham, the head of surgery at Barnes Hospital, St Louis, Mo., to become his anesthetist.
+In 1927 she was recruited by thoracic surgeon Evarts A. Graham, the head of surgery at Barnes Hospital, St Louis, Missouri, to become his anesthetist.

 Lamb had a distinguished career at Barnes.
 She founded the School of Anesthesia in 1929 and served as director until her retirement in 1951.
-She administered the first endotracheal anesthetic in the United States for Graham, and she developed and administered the anesthetic for the world’s first successful pneumonectomy, performed by Graham, in 1933.
-She developed the intratracheal stylus for anesthesia and also collaborated with Dr. Richard von Foregger in the development of the von Foregger anesthesia machine.
+She administered the first endotracheal anesthetic in the United States, and she developed and administered the anesthetic for the world’s first successful pneumonectomy, performed by Graham, in 1933.
+She developed the intratracheal stylus for anesthesia and collaborated with Dr. Richard von Foregger in the development of the Foregger anesthesia machine.

 Additional Information

-• Bankert M. Watchful Care: A History of America’s Nurse Anesthetists.
-New York: Continuum;1989.
-Available for purchase from the AANA Bookstore.
+- Bankert M. Watchful Care: A History of America’s Nurse Anesthetists.
+Continuum;1989.

-• Thatcher V. History of Anesthesia with Emphasis on the Nurse Specialist.
-Philadelphia: JB Lippincott;1953.
+- Thatcher V. History of Anesthesia with Emphasis on the Nurse Specialist.
+JB Lippincott;1953.

-• Mueller CB.
+- Mueller CB.
 Evarts A. Graham: the life, lives, and times of the surgical spirit of St. Louis.
-Hamilton, Ont: BC Decker; 2002.
-[Briefly mentions Lamb’s role as Graham’s anesthetist and her involvement in the first successful pneumonectomy.]
+BC Decker; 2002.

 Lamb’s Bibliography

-• Lamb H. Technique of administration, endotracheal and endopharyngeal nitrous oxide oxygen anesthesia.
+- Lamb H. Technique of administration, endotracheal and endopharyngeal nitrous oxide oxygen anesthesia.
 In: Graham EA, Singer JJ, Ballon HC.
 Surgical diseases of the chest.
-Philadelphia, Pa: Lea & Febiger; 1935.
+Lea & Febiger; 1935.

-• Lamb H. Method of calculating the percentage of individual anesthetic and therapeutic gases contained within an administered mixture.
-Bulletin of the American Association of Nurse Anesthesiology.
+- Lamb H. Method of calculating the percentage of individual anesthetic and therapeutic gases contained within an administered mixture.
+Bull Am Assoc Nurse Anesth.
 1943;11(1):38-41.

 Alice Magaw (1860-1928)